 Store at room temperature for one day in an airtight container or in the refrigerator for up to 3 days.
 Reheat in the oven before serving.

-Tip: for a more aromatic dough, use a mix of Farina Luce® Tipo 0 and Senatore Cappelli finely ground semolina for a tastier crust.
+Tip: for a more aromatic dough, use a mix of Farina Luce® Tipo 0 and Senatore Cappelli re-milled semolina for a tastier crust.

 | Energy (kcal) | 161.57 |